 For Christmas, I use this holly leaf cutter.

-This dough is fragile, so I use a thin, metal spatula to lift the dough to my baking pan.
+This dough is tender and fragile, so use a thin spatula to scoop up the cookies and …

 When they come out of the oven, let them cool in the pan for 2 minutes, then remove them to a rack.